Olympics distract from 'huge politics' of shooting, says GB star

 New shotgun world number one Peter Wilson says the Olympics are enabling Britain's shooting community to set aside its differences ahead of 2012.

-Wilson became world number one last month after helping Britain to team gold in his double trap event at the European Championships, in Belgrade.
+Wilson became world number one last month after in his double trap event at the European Championships, in Belgrade.

 "People are forgetting all the woes in shooting and the politics, because the Games are around the corner," he said.

 "That's probably the first time I've been able to say that in my short career.

 "For such a small sport, I don't understand how there can be such huge levels of politics.
 But the Olympics is a unifying time for us to come together."